mick711/AIMI/README.md

 no need to change settings, this version manage the target differently, the variation is more precise. sensitivituRation change too for better result in my test enjoy :)
+=2.8.2-AIMI-tsunami-0.6.3=================
+In this version :
+-target management was modified for better action in case of small activity -SMB management is different. i used a prediction on 4 hours to determine the started action.
+Two news variables will be use in the code EBG and REBG to determine insulinReq
+-a new variable in settings, who is the average of carbs per day.
+This one will use to determine a maxiob for breakfast, lunch and dinner during my test i didn't use TT.
+The best result come with a prebolus.
+If you use it without prebolus, the rise will stop around 200, sometime 220, but will come back in few time, in range.
+An other strategy, was to eat a small thing before the meal, that will send like a prebolus and the loop will manage the rest of the meal and post meal.
+Other point, i volontary disable the possibility to change some settings.
+The idea is to observe if this can be good for everyone.
+Like it's the first time, i'm not sure it will take your settings or the default. let me know :)
+Enjoy :)